aardouin/lazyTickets/README.md

 ```

  - `-s` option must match the sprint tag you want to export.
 It is used in the first coloumn of the backlog.
- - `-f` option indicates the folder where the csv export can be found, default is your currentDir
+ - `-f` option indicates the csv file to parse
- - `--singleTaskStories` option indicates that you want to print tasks for stories with only one task
+ - `--singleTaskStories` option indicates that you want to print tasks for stories with only one task #DEPRECATED
- - `--no-singleTaskStories`  option indicates that you don't want to print tasks for stories with only one task, instead, the task TAG is added to the story **(Default behavior)**
+ - `--no-singleTaskStories`  option indicates that you don't want to print tasks for stories with only one task, instead, the task TAG is added to the story **(Default behavior)** #DEPRECATED

 The output files will be `tickets_i.jpg` and will be placed on the folder you executed the script.